ankitraj4096/HabitFlow/HELP_SUPPORT.md

 A: Each tier unlocks unique gradient colors, animated effects, themes, and special badges to customize your app.
 The top 2 tiers (Luminary & Ascended) feature special animations!

 **Q: Can I see how many tasks I need for the next tier?**
 A: Yes!
-Your profile page and the Achievements screen show your current tier, progress bar, and exact tasks remaining for the next level.
+Your profile page shows your current tier, progress bar, and exact tasks remaining for the next level.

 **Q: Do tasks assigned by friends count toward my tier progress?**
 A: Yes!
-Completing any task (self-created or friend-assigned) contributes to your tier progress.
+Completing any task (self-created, friend-assigned, or recurring) contributes to your tier progress.

+**Q: Do recurring tasks count toward tier progress?**
+A: Yes!
+Each time you complete a recurring task, it counts as 1 task toward your tier progress.
+Complete it daily to progress faster!

 **Q: Can I lose tier progress?**
 A: No, your total completed tasks never decrease.
 Once you unlock a tier, it's yours forever!